muha-abdulaziz/chatapp-microservice/README.md

  - I used "ejs" as a template system in the auth service, and because it has no support for blocks (as I found) I couldn't structre the pages properly.
  - The input validation happens as if the controller handles an API not an html template, so the validation error responses are in "json".
  - I used "handlebars" as template system in the email service becouse "ejs" has a bug with "@nestjs-modules/mailer" module that used to handle sending emails
- - In the sign-up the systems sends a fixed token, but it should send a secure generated string.
  - In the reset password controller, it doesn't checks the match of "password" and "confirm password"
  - The docker image need an enhancement to be production ready, as the image building happens on one stage, but it should be in 2 stages (in this case)
  - The docker-compose file not production ready, it just for development, as the used images of redis, mongodb, zookepper and kafka may be not the best choise in the production case (or using dockerized images setup for them)
- - The docker-compose may has issues
+ - The docker-compose may issues

 ## Creadits